Confidentiality of Student Records Policy - 50.05

-Student records contain information directly relating to a current or formerly enrolled student and are maintained by the college or a party acting on behalf of the college.
+Student education records contain information directly relating to a current or formerly enrolled student and are maintained by the college or a party acting on behalf of the college.
 Directory information is student record information that is generally considered not harmful or an invasion of privacy if released.
-HCC identifies the following items as directory information: students’ names, addresses, email addresses, photographs, phone numbers, high school attended, areas of study, enrollment dates, degrees, honors and awards, participation in officially recognized college activities or sports, and athletes’ weight and height.
-FERPA allows the release of directory information without student consent.
-However, the college generally releases only the following information: students’ names, high school attended, dates of enrollment, areas of study, degrees and certificates earned and unearned, and confirmation of honors and awards or a lack thereof.
-Students may request that their directory information be withheld by submitting a written request using the appropriate form obtained from the office of records, registration, and veterans affairs (RRVA).
+HCC identifies the following items as directory information: students’ names, photographs maintained in the student information system, high school attended, areas of study, enrollment dates, degrees, honors and awards if any, participation in officially recognized college activities or sports, and athletes’ weight and height.
+FERPA allows the release of directory information without student consent unless the student opts out of disclosure.
+Students may request that their directory information be withheld by submitting a written request to the office of records, registration, and veterans’ affairs (RRVA).
 The college honors these requests until the student requests in writing that the request to withhold be terminated.
 Similarly, students have the ability to designate third parties who may request student record information.
 These permissions are maintained in the student information system and remain valid until the student requests in writing that the permission be terminated.
 Third party access to request information does not include the ability to request amendments to the student’s record; therefore, third parties may not conduct business with the college on behalf of the student.

-Information that is not a part of a student record includes:
+Information that is not a part of a student education record includes:

 Access to Student Records